jhon-asay/jhon-asay/README.md

 ### About Me

-I'm a front-end developer currently located in the United States.
+I am a front-end web developer based in the United States with a passion for creating engaging and user-friendly websites.
+With a strong foundation in HTML, CSS, and JavaScript, I specialize in crafting responsive and visually appealing designs that captivate users and enhance their online experience.

 ---